 These themes have been identified by private and public sector leaders and researchers who are engaged in a series of structured consultations across Canada in 2015.

 CUTRIC adopts the well-developed 2 + 2 model to support and encourage research, development, demonstration and integration (RDD & I) through industry-academic project-based collaborations.
 Under this model, each project funded by CUTRIC is required to have at least two industrial partners and two academic partners (universities or colleges).
-In addition, all projects are eligible for funding.
+Additionally, all project partners are required to be a member of CUTRIC for the duration of the project to be eligible for funding.
 Please see the membership page for information of how to become a member of CUTRIC.

 The funding structure is 25% CUTRIC; 25% Industry; 50% Federal Funding for TRL 2-3 projects (early stage pre-competitive research) and 20% CUTRIC; 50% Industry; 30% Federal Funding for TRL 4-6 (pre-competitive simulation, testing and prototyping) projects [ Figure 3 ].
 CUTRIC co-funding only matches cash contributions.

 The CUTRIC Application Process consists of the following steps: